[Tip] Disable Hardware Acceleration in Mozilla Firefox and Thunderbird to Fix Font and Crashing Problems

 "Hardware Acceleration" (GPU Rendering) is one of the newly introduced features in Mozilla Firefox and Thunderbird.
 It was introduced to increase performance but some Firefox and Thunderbird users may want to disable it as the text might not look well on their screens.
+Also this new feature might cause random browser crashing problems on some computer systems.

 If you also want to disable Hardware Acceleration feature in Firefox or Thunderbird, you can try any of following 2 methods: